Who is responsible for the processing of your personal data?

 Should you want to exercise any of your rights, you are welcome to contact us by using the contact information above.
 For the protection of your privacy and your personal data, we will require that you identify yourself in connection with our assistance.
 If you, for the purpose of exercising the above-mentioned rights, choose to contact us by mail, we kindly ask that you include a copy of your ID and ensure that the letter is signed.
 If you choose to contact us by email, please include a scanned copy of your ID and signature.

-You may at any time file a complaint with the Managing Director, Ashley Hayward or email@example.com if you believe that Kinnarps’ processing of your personal data is not carried out in accordance with applicable laws.
+You may at any time file a complaint with the Managing Director, Fredrik Bergsten or firstname.lastname@example.org if you believe that Kinnarps’ processing of your personal data is not carried out in accordance with applicable laws.
 Alternatively the contact details for the Information Commissioners Office is:

 Information Commissioner's Office

 Tel: 0303 123 1113 (local rate) or 01625 545 745